barrettfdavis/online_actogram/README.md

 ## Authors

-This tool originated from an idea and script by [Barrett F. Davis](https://github.com/barrettfdavis/online_actogram) in August 2020.
+This tool originated from an idea and script by [Barrett F. Davis](https://github.com/barrettfdavis/online_actogram), initially released in August 2020.

 ## License